ISTESRMNCR/CODE-CAMP-2020/content/teams/THANSR/index.md

 So we are indulging our innovation into reality by developing a website which will give a platform to all the ngos serving for the former purpose.
 Feed the needy!!

-_**Tech-Stack-Used**_ :"Atom,HTML,Javascript,Bootstrap4,CSS,Java Advance,Netbeans,MYSQL,JSP and servelet."
+_**Tech-Stack-Used**_ : Atom,HTML,Javascript,Bootstrap4,CSS,Java Advance,Netbeans,MYSQL,JSP and servelet.

 _**GitHub-Link**_ :   https://github.com/hemant3454/coderepo